 As many as 200,000 people in the United States experience an anterior cruciate ligament (ACL) tear every year.
 Proper treatment of this injury is necessary to prevent complications later down the line, such as osteoarthritis.
-The experienced team at North Texas Orthopaedic & Spine, with locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton and Skillman, specialize in the management of ACL tears and can develop a treatment that supports healing of your injury so you can get back to doing the things you love.
+The experienced team at North Texas Orthopaedic & Spine, with locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton, specialize in the management of ACL tears and can develop a treatment that supports healing of your injury so you can get back to doing the things you love.
 For an evaluation, call the office nearest you today or request an appointment online.

 Your ACL is a major ligament in your knee that crosses the middle of your knee to connect your thighbone to your shinbone.
 This ligament assists in knee mobility and supports stability.

 You may be at risk of an ACL tear if you engage in activities that put a lot of stress on your knees, such as basketball, football, or downhill skiing.

 You may hear or feel a “pop” when you tear or injure your ACL.
 Other symptoms that may indicate an ACL tear include:

 If you think you have an ACL injury, contact the specialists at North Texas Orthopaedic & Spine as soon as possible so you can get the proper treatment to prevent further tearing.
 Without the right care, your ACL tear may increase your risk of developing osteoarthritis and chronic knee pain.